YouHaveTrouble/minecraft-optimization/README.md

 item:3.0, exp:6.0
 **explanation:**
 This will decide the distance between the items to be merged, reducing the amount of items ticking on the ground.
 Merging will lead to the illusion of items disappearing as they merge together.
-A minor annoyance.

 #### nerf-spawner-mobs
 **default:** false